broch/broch.github.io/posts/build-your-own-wai-framework.md

 main = run 3000 app
 ```

 So from a web developer's perspective, a WAI application is a single function which is called for each request and sends back a response.
 The code runs in the IO monad and there's no out-of-the-box support for performing redirects, cookie handling, managing sessions or supporting different response types such as text, HTML or JSON.
-Web frameworks like Scotty and Yesod build these features on top of WAI using their own custom handler monads.
-They also provide some kind of routing DSL, usually based on the request path and method (GET, POST etc.), so you can map different requests to different handler functions.
+Web frameworks like Scotty and Yesod build these features on top of WAI using their own custom handler monads, meaning you won't usually call the WAI functions directly in your code.
+Frameworks also provide some kind of routing DSL, usually based on the request path and method (GET, POST etc.), so you can map different requests to different handler functions.

 [^yesod-book-wai]: For a good overview of WAI, see the [Yesod Book](http://www.yesodweb.com/book-1.4/web-application-interface).